ainzzorl/wordhighlighter/TESTING.md

-filibuster;an irregular military adventurer. comment;a verbal or written remark expressing an opinion or reaction. programmer;A programmer, computer programmer, developer, dev, coder, or software engineer is a person who creates computer software.
+filibuster;an irregular military adventurer. comment;a verbal or written remark expressing an opinion or reaction. programmer;A programmer, computer programmer, developer, dev, coder, or software engineer is a person who creates computer software. experimental;(of a new invention or product) based on untested ideas or techniques and not yet established or finalized. peculiar;strange or odd; unusual.
 ```

 ### Websites